 Aston University Medical School offers a “patient-centered” curriculum, using a range of teaching methods, including:

+The curriculum is taught over five years in two phases.
 You'll gain clinical experience early, with a placement in the first term of Year 1.
 The curriculum information outlines the following clinical placements:

 A Student Selected Component (SSC) is offered within Year 3, 4 and 5, providing the opportunity to study an area of particular interest.